 Configure the Fourth Output Operator

-Remember that your Decision operator knows whether there are more submissions to create.
-If there aren't, the Decision passes data through its lower output port.
-So, let's add an Output operator there to stop the looping process.
+Remember, your Decision operator knows whether more submissions need to be created.
+If there are not more submissions to be created, the Decision operator passes data through its lower output port.
+So, let's add an Output operator to that port to stop the looping process.

 Drag and drop another Output operator onto the Data Workflow canvas.